Basket (0 items)

 Wine Tasting Party at Home Guide

-• There are different types of wine tastings, Vertical Tasting, Horizontal Tasting, Old World vs New World Wine Tasting or a blind tasting to test your knowledge!
+• There are different wine tastings, such as vertical tasting, horizontal tasting, Old World vs New World wine tasting, or blind tasting, to test your knowledge!

-• Be prepared; the appropriate glassware is essential, and the temperature of the wine, so make sure Red wine is at room temperature and white wine is in the cooler chilling.
+• Be prepared; the appropriate glassware and the wine's temperature are essential, so make sure Red wine is at room temperature and white wine is in the cooler chilling.

 • Take notes!
-It's essential to note down the taste, look and smell (aroma) of the wine so you can compare at the end.
+It's essential to note the wine's taste, look, and smell (aroma) to compare them at the end.

 A wine experience is all about the tasting.
-Therefore we felt it was only fitting to provide you with a few helpful tips on hosting your own wine tasting party.
-This can take place from the comfort of your home, a cosy corner in your local pub or virtually online with friends!
+Therefore, we felt it only fitting to provide you with a few helpful tips on hosting a wine-tasting party.
+This can occur from the comfort of your home, a cosy corner in your local pub or virtually online with friends!

-A tasting party is a perfect way to explore new varieties of wine, from the French Loire Valley to the depths of South Africa, be prepared to take around the world trip sampling exquisite wines, maybe sampling something you wouldn't usually choose.
+A tasting party is a perfect way to explore new varieties of wine, from the French Loire Valley to the depths of South Africa.
+Be prepared to take an around-the-world trip sampling exquisite wines, maybe sampling something you wouldn't usually choose.

-• Guest invitations – send out your invitations in good time so your guests can prepare themselves and bring any food/snacks along to complement the wines.
-Let your guests know if you are hosting a themed tasting party to contribute to the decorations, food etc.
+• Guest invitations – send out your invitations on time so your guests can prepare themselves and bring any food/snacks to complement the wines.
+Let your guests know if you are hosting a themed tasting party to contribute to the decorations, food, etc.

-• Design your own tasting cards or download Wineware’s ‘Wine Tasting Notes’ (PDF or Excel version).
+• Design your tasting cards or download Wineware's 'Wine Tasting Notes' (PDF or Excel version).

 • Prepare any appetisers/snacks to accompany and complement your wines.